Eating Disorders and Gender Dysphoria in the Transgender Community

 To deny transgender children these protective factors and to deny them the gender affirmation they seek and need will directly harm their lives and well-being.

-Trans individuals: Higher risk for suicide
+Trans individuals: Increased risk for suicide attempts

 Nearly half of all transgender adults have attempted to take their own life.
 We’ll say it again: 40% of transgender adults have attempted suicide .
 That is almost nine times the attempted suicide rate for individuals in the U.S. .
 Across the board, transgender adolescents experience self-harm, suicidal ideation, suicide attempts, and suicide planning in far greater numbers than their cisgender peers .
-These facts are highly alarming and illustrate the need for mental health support in the trans community.
+These facts are highly alarming and illustrate the need for increased mental health support in the trans community.

 Now that we’ve discussed how hard it is to grow up and live as a transgender individual in today’s world, we want to turn our focus back to how we as providers can help transgender individuals presenting with eating disorders and mental health concerns.